Window.alert() method displays an alert dialog with the optional specified content and an OK button.

 The alert dialog should be used for messages which do not require any response on the part of the user, other than the acknowledgement of the message.

 The following text is shared between this article, DOM:window.prompt and DOM:window.confirm Dialog boxes are modal windows - they prevent the user from accessing the rest of the program's interface until the dialog box is closed.
 For this reason, you should not overuse any function that creates a dialog box (or modal window).

-<iframe> unless it sandbox attribute has the value allow-modal and the the modal flag is enabled.
+<iframe> unless its sandbox attribute has the value

 The argument is now optional like required by the spec.

 |HTML5 Web application